rdatools/tradeoffs/docs/index.markdown

 *This is second major iteration of ["Trade-offs in Redistricting"](https://alecramsay.github.io/pg/).
 It's still a work in progress.*

+The purpose of this revised site is to illustrate some quantitative policy trade-offs in congressional redistricting.

 The [Notable Maps](https://medium.com/dra-2020/notable-maps-66d744933a48)
 in [Dave\'s Redistricting](https://davesredistricting.org/) (DRA)
 are the maps that individually maximize five quantifiable policy dimensions: